 In 2022, JC&C published its first climate change report, following the TCFD framework.
-In 2022 JC&C will integrate its climate change report into its annual sustainability report.
+Since 2022, JC&C has integrated its climate change report into its annual sustainability report.

-A summary of JC&C's 2022 Sustainability Report can be found on pages 56 to 59 of this Annual Report.
-The full sustainability report will be issued in May 2023.
+A summary of JC&C's 2023 Sustainability Report can be found on pages 58 to 64 of this Annual Report.
+The full sustainability report will be issued in Q2 2024.